Women’s Health Services in Richmond, VA

 Clinical Research Program

-We find there are women who feel a calling to participate in such research for not only their own potential benefit but also for the better health of many other women.
+We find there are women who feel a calling to participate in such research, not only for their own potential benefit, but also for the better health of many other women.
 Often, these volunteers are eager to learn about health issues and remedies.
 They also realize that the progress in health care that benefits us all comes through the teamwork of volunteers participating in studies and the research teams.